Online Learning FAQs

 - You must enjoy working independently and be self-motivated.
 Self-discipline and motivation to succeed are a large part of the online learning success equation.
 Students who procrastinate have trouble succeeding in online learning.

-- Strong time management and organizational skills are fundamental.
+- Strong time-management and organizational skills are fundamental.

 - Writing is the primary mode of communication.
 Comfort with written expression is important.